chandreyeeshome/chandreyeeshome/README.md

 Hi there 👋

 - 🌱 I’m currently learning ...
 DSA and Web Development
-- 📚 Currently pursuing BTech CSE under Sister Nivedita University
+- 📚 Pursuing BTech CSE under Sister Nivedita University
 - 📫 How to reach me: ... @the_twilight_dreamer